patternfly/patternfly-elements/elements/pfe-navigation/README.md

 - `pfe-icon`: Currently available icons are "bento", "user", "globe", "search", and "menu".
 Adding this attribute renders that icon above the trigger.

+### Events

+- `pfe-navigation-item:open`: On opening a navigation item, this event is fired.
+- `pfe-navigation-item:close`: On closing a navigation item, this event is fired.

 ### Dependencies

 - `<pfe-icon>`: By setting the `pfe-icon` attribute on your `pfe-navigation-item`, the template will pull in and render the icon using the `pfe-icon` component.